 Employer — Southeastern Biocommunication Associates, LLC, Hoover, AL.

-Financial — Veda Cochran is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Veda Cochran is a presenter of online CE courses sponsored by Northern Speech Services; receives royalties.

 Nonfinancial — Veda Cochran has no relevant nonfinancial relationships to disclose.